imgix/ember-cli-imgix/README.md

 - A `sizes` prop should be added to all usages of ember-cli-imgix, unless the width or height of the image are known beforehand (see above).
 If `sizes` is new to you (or even if it's not), Eric's [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/) is highly recommended.
 - `aspectRatio` has been moved to `options.ar`.
 Thus, `aspectRatio` has been deprecated.
 It will be supported until the v3 release.
 The format of the new `options.ar` attribute is `w:h`.

+### version 2.x to version 3.x

+The largest change in this major version is that the `imgix-image-wrapped` component has been removed and we've upgraded the base Ember CLI blueprint to the latest.
+This version should also work with applications using Embroider.

 ## Browser Support